DataDog/documentation/content/en/opentelemetry/guide/otel_demo_to_datadog.md

 ### Trace Queries

-Datadog allows you to filter and group the OpenTelemetry data that's received.
+Datadog allows you to filter and group the received OpenTelemetry data.
 For example, to find all transactions from a specific user, you can use Trace Queries.

 The OTel Demo sends `user.id` as span tags, so you can use this to filter all transactions triggered by the user:

-1. From **Info** in the side panel, hover over the line with the user ID, click on the **cog** icon, and select **filter by @app.user.id:<user_id>**.
+1. From **Info** in the side panel, hover over the line with the user ID, click the **cog** icon, and select **filter by @app.user.id:<user_id>**.

 2. Remove any previous filters, leaving only **@app.user.id** applied to view all transactions containing spans with the specified user ID.